JustinRHudson/ATS780_HW1/README.md

 TTTs, results however in understanding or even proving such a teleconnection have been mixed.

-The goal of this project is to try and predict a modified version of the Ratna et al. 2013 TTT Index which utilizes only OLR utilizing a random forest.
-My metric for success with be the mean squared error (MSE) between predicted TTT index values and the actual values for that date.
-Because a secondary goal of this project is to quantify the usefullness of MJO metrics on predicting TTT intensity Lease Absolute Shrinkage and Selectrion Operator (LASSO) will be used for regularization.
+The goal of this project is to try and classify whether or not a TTT event is occurring based on the values from a modified version of the Ratna et al. 2013 index and data from ERA5 as well the OLR MJO Index (OMI).

 ### Data Used
 - Daily Mean Interpolated OLR from NOAA PSL (1979 - Present)
 - 1981-2010 Mean Interpolated OLR from NOAA PSL
 - OLR MJO Index (OMI) from NOAA PSL (01/01/1979 - 12/31/2022)
-- q850, u850, v850, z200, surface pressure and total precip from ERA5 (01/01/1979-12/31/2022)
+- q850, u850, v850, z200, surface pressure, and w500 from ERA5 (01/01/1979-12/31/2022)
-- NOAA OISST Anomalies from NOAA PSL (01/01/1981-12/31/2022)
 - OLR Derived TTT Index based on Ratna et al. 2013